Invasive species are on the move

 To become a paid or volunteer CBI, please email Invasives Coordinator, Josie Miller.

 The purpose of the Adopt-A-Shoreline program is to recruit volunteers who recreate in the Belgrade Lakes to search for invasive aquatic species.
 Early detection of invasive species is key to successful management.
 Once an invasive species becomes established in a new habitat, it is usually impossible to eradicate, forever altering that ecosystem.
 “Adopting” a shoreline means you pledge to survey a shoreline for invasive species twice a year.
 Some popular modes of survey include: kayak, snorkel/SCUBA, or a motorboat traveling headway speed.
 Any shoreline in the watershed can be adopted- even shorelines that are owned by someone else!
 Pick an area that is special to you, for example, your favorite paddle route.
-Volunteers do not need any formal training in aquatic plant identification to participate.
-Pledge to adopt your shoreline today!

 Sign up for Adopt-A-Shoreline